jchprj/Play-Adobe-Flash-After-EOL/README.md

 # Play Adobe Flash After EOL

-The base image is the powerful [linuxserver/docker-baseimage-guacgui](https://github.com/linuxserver/docker-baseimage-guacgui) which interested me to create a container for old Flash.
+The base image is the powerful [linuxserver/docker-baseimage-guacgui](https://github.com/linuxserver/docker-baseimage-guacgui) which which targets a Ubuntu desktop in Docker accessible in browser and interested me to create a container for old Flash.
 Without the ability to access an inner browser or other GUI application directly in browser, it is not so attractive to do these work.

 ![Screenshot](screenshot.png)